This article is a report of independent hiking from Wamena in the Baliem valley to the largest village of the Yalimo : Angguruk.

 Walking time : 7h45

 Recently I came across those exceptional pictures from 1994.
-At the end of the article you’ll find some pictures taken at the exact same place than right below, but 23 years earlier.
+At the end of the article you’ll find some pictures taken at the exact same place than right below, but 23 years earlier ; what a change.

 People sell fruits and vegetables (bananas, passion fruit, shallot, chilli …), tobacco leaves, thread to weave nokem, grass skirt but also rice, cigarettes, lighters, shampoo …

 The latter item are a bit surprising especially knowing that Angguruk has one of the busiest airstrip of the region.
-So how the resellers can make money ?
+So how the resellers can make money (I mean everyone can already buy supplies from the shops in the village who get their supply from Wamena by plane) ?
 Simple, they buy in Wamena and bring everything back by walking (even 40kg bags of rice).

 Retrospectively I think I should have stayed longer just to explore the surrounding villages or walk to Kosarek.
 I could maybe have waited Sunday and have the chance to see a communal feast.